dell/csm-docs/content/docs/csidriver/installation/operator/operator_migration.md

 5. Uninstall the CR from the CSI Operator
     - Instructions can be found [here](../../../../csidriver/uninstall/#uninstall-a-csi-driver-installed-via-dell-csi-operator)
 6. Uninstall the CSI Operator itself
-    - Instructions can be found [here](../../../../deployment/csmoperator/#installation)
+    - Instructions can be found [here](../../../../deployment/csmoperator/#uninstall)
 7. Install the CSM Operator
-    - Instructions can be found [here](../../../../deployment/csmoperator/#uninstall)
+    - Instructions can be found [here](../../../../deployment/csmoperator/#installation)
 8. Install the CR updated in step 2
-    - Instructions can be found [here](../)
+    - Instructions can be found [here](../#installing-csi-driver-via-operator)
 >NOTE: Uninstallation of the driver and the Operator is non-disruptive for mounted volumes.
 Nonetheless you can not create new volume, snapshot or move a Pod.

 ## OpenShift Web Console Migration Steps